 - To reduce the risk of infecting others, avoid travel while in isolation.

 - Here are some suggestions for managing your COVID-19 symptoms at home.

-- While in isolation, there are many places that can deliver groceries, food, and/or medication.
-H-E-B, Market Street, Wal-Mart, DoorDash, Favor, Grubhub, Instacart, Uber Eats, CVS, Walgreens, as well as other stores.
+- While in isolation, there are many places that can deliver groceries, food, and/or medication, including H-E-B, Market Street, Wal-Mart, DoorDash, Favor, Grubhub, Instacart, Uber Eats, CVS Health, Walgreens, as well as other stores.

 - For those that qualify, Antibody Therapy Treatments are available at the Grace Infusion Center.

-- If you are experiencing worsening shortness of breath, chest pain, confusion, difficulty awakening from sleep, or bluish discoloration of the lips or fingertips, then seek attention in the Emergency Department immediately / call 911 and notify them in advance that you have COVID-19.
+- If you are experiencing worsening shortness of breath, chest pain, confusion, difficulty awakening from sleep, or bluish discoloration of the lips or fingertips, seek attention in the Emergency Department immediately or call 911 and notify them in advance that you have COVID-19.

 - For additional COVID-19 health resources visit Student Health Services.